-Only Sale No. 1 had improvements consisting of a well and driveway at the time of sale, requiring a 15% downward adjustment based on paired sales.
+Only Sale No. 4 had improvements consisting of a well and driveway at the time of sale, requiring a 15% downward adjustment based on paired sales.

-Market Conditions/Active listing
+Market Conditions

 Adjustments employed in this analysis recognize changing market conditions, or the passage of time.
-All of the sales have occurred in the past 12 months, with limited information to extract an adjustment for time, therefore no adjustment is applied.
-List to sale price ratio adjustment of 8% is based on the average list to sale price ratio of all land sales in the Seeley Lake area from the past year.
+All of the sales have occurred in the past 8 months, with limited information to extract an adjustment for time, therefore no adjustment is applied.